Nanban (2012 film): India

 In Chennai city, the film netted ₹22.7 million in its first weekend and 64% of the takings, and ₹49.5 million at the end of the first week, staying at first rank.
-The film accounted for 66% of the takings at the Chennai box offIEC on its second weekend and 64% on its third weekend.
+The film accounted for 66% of the takings at the Chennai box office on its second weekend and 64% on its third weekend.
 The film grossed around ₹78.9 million in Chennai after seven weeks, out of which about ₹10 million came from Sathyam Cinemas multiplex.
 In Coimbatore and Nilgiris area, Nanban opened in 70 screens and netted ₹52 million in the first week.
-It also got a great opening at the Bangalore box-offIEC, where it was still featured in Top 5 even one month after its release.
+It also got a great opening at the Bangalore box-office, where it was still featured in Top 5 even one month after its release.
 The film's gross collection after its first week from 4 circuits of Coimbatore was around ₹55 million, the highest yield since Endhiran.

 Overseas

 Nanban was released in 7 screens in Australia and grossed $76,580 in its first weekend.
 Overall it had grossed $110,422.
 In UK, it collected $173,789 in its first week with a per screen average of $7,241 in 24 theatres.
 After its 4-week run the film collected £214,735 (₹16.6 million) and became the 4th highest grosser in UK.
-It also secured the first place in the Malaysian box-offIEC in the first week released in 37 screens, and collected a total of $871,959 after a six-week run.
+It also secured the first place in the Malaysian box-office in the first week released in 37 screens, and collected a total of $871,959 after a six-week run.

-It collected a sum of ₹5.8 million after 18 days at the Australian box offIEC, whereas it had collected ₹38.2 million at the Malaysian box offIEC within the same period.
+It collected a sum of ₹5.8 million after 18 days at the Australian box office, whereas it had collected ₹38.2 million at the Malaysian box office within the same period.